Kenneth Davis (American football)

-Kenneth Earl Davis (born April 16, 1962) is a former professional American football running back who played for the NFL's Green Bay Packers from 1986–1988 and the Buffalo Bills from 1989–1994.
+Kenneth Earl Davis (born April 16, 1962) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the TCU Horned Frogs and was selected in the second round of the 1986 NFL draft.
+He played in the NFL for the Green Bay Packers (1986–1988) and the Buffalo Bills (1989–1994).

 College career

 Before his NFL career, Davis played for Texas Christian University from 1982–1985.
 As a junior, he rushed for 1,611 yards (#3 in the NCAA) and 16 touchdowns, earning him a first-team selection on the College Football All-America Team.
 He also had the 5th most votes of all candidates for the Heisman Trophy that year.
 His 1,611 rushing yards were a school record, and remained so until LaDainian Tomlinson rushed for 1,850 yards in 1999.

 He missed all but the first game of his senior season when he was suspended (along with six teammates) after confessing he received cash payments from boosters, but he finished his college career with an impressive 2,904 yards and 24 touchdowns.
 He left TCU second in school history in rushing yards and rushing touchdowns.